The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 Complete code challenges in `exercises.js`.

 Use Test Driven Development to guide you.
-For JavaScript, run `npm install` to download dependencies.
+Run `npm install` to download dependencies.
 Run `npm test` to run tests locally.
 Ensure all tests are passing before submitting this problem set.

 ### Short Response Questions

 **1. What is a Hash Map and how does it work?** Be sure to mention the terms "hash key" and "hash function" in your explanation.

+**2. What are the benefits of using a Hash Map rather than storing all of our data in an Array?**

 ### Coding Exercises